bheberlein/hypro-chtc/docs/HyPro Workflow Notes.md

    but note that features on this branch may be unstable (i.e. prone to errors) during active development.

 2. **Run the user setup script** to prepare the user workspace.

    ```shell
    bash hypro-chtc/script/user_setup.sh
    ```

-   It will install Miniconda, create  update your `.bashrc` to
+   It will install Miniconda, create needed directories, and update your `.bashrc` to automatically source the `htcondor.sh` shell utilities.